postmanlabs/labs-docs/src/pages/docs/sending-requests/authorization.md

 The full list of parameters to request a new access token is as follows, depending on your grant type:

 * __Token Name:__ The name you want to use for the token.
-* __Grant Type:__ A dropdown list of options—this will depend on the API service provider requirements.
+* __Grant Type:__ A dropdown list of options.
+This will depend on the API service provider requirements.
 * __Callback URL:__ The client application callback URL redirected to after auth, and that should be registered with the API provider.
-If not provided, Postman will use a default empty URL and attempt to extract the code or access token from it—if this does not work for your API, you can use the following URL: `https://oauth.pstmn.io/v1/browser-callback`
+If not provided, Postman will use a default empty URL and attempt to extract the code or access token from it.
+If this does not work for your API, you can use the following URL: `https://oauth.pstmn.io/v1/browser-callback`
     * __Authorize using browser:__ You can choose to enter your credentials in your web browser, instead of the pop-up that appears in Postman by default when you use __Authorization code__ or __Implicit__ grant type.
 Checking this box will set the __Callback URL__ to return to Postman.
 * __Auth URL:__ The endpoint for the API provider authorization server, to retrieve the auth code.
 * __Access Token URL:__ The provider's authentication server, to exchange an authorization code for an access token.